vasstekla/codility/README.md

 # codility
-Codility lesson tasks and their solution written in python.
+Codility lesson tasks and their solution written in python and javascript.

 All rights go to Codility, these are just my solutions to their open-source problems, which can be found here: https://app.codility.com/programmers/lessons